The Station

 Wing Commander Jenny Dennis joined the Royal Air Force as a Telecommunications Operator and served at various locations including RAF Kinloss, RAF Waddington, Dharan Saudi Arabia, and RAF Brampton.

-She commissioned as Admin Secretarial Officer in 1997 before serving at RAF Laarbruch and Bruggen in Germany, and at RAF Marham.
-In 2001, Wing Commander Dennis left the Royal Air Force, before taking up Full and Part Time Reservist roles in 2010, working at RAF Leuchars, RAF Marham and at Headquarters Air Command.
+She commissioned as Admin Secretarial Officer in 1997 before leaving the Royal Air Force, and taking up Full and Part Time Reservist roles in 2010, working at RAF Leuchars, RAF Marham and at Headquarters Air Command.

-Wing Commander Dennis re-joined the Regular RAF in 2015 and her first assignment was back to RAF Marham where she was Chief of Staff for the £540M infrastructure project to prepare the Station for the arrival of the F-35 Lightning aircraft in 2020.
+Wing Commander Dennis re-joined the Regular RAF in 2015 and her first assignment was back to RAF Marham where she was Chief of Staff preparing the Station for the arrival of the F-35 Lightning aircraft in 2020.
 From there she moved to RAF Wittering where she was Officer Commanding Personnel Management Squadron, responsible for welfare, discipline and career management of 1400 personnel, and was instrumental in keeping this support going during the COVID pandemic.
-A subsequent posting saw her return to Headquarters Air Command where she was responsible for managing Terms and Conditions of Service and the promotion and appraisal system across the RAF.
 Wing Commander Dennis was appointed as Station Commander RAF High Wycombe on promotion in August 2022.

 Who's based here